Piston rings are something that most people have heard about before but have never seen.

 Because of the piston rings’ vital role, there are some major symptoms you should look out for.
 Here is a more detailed list of the signs of bad or failing piston rings to look for:

 1. A Large Amount of Oil Disappears

-If you were changing the oil every 5000 miles you might feel your car needs oil by 3000 miles.
-If you witness such a phenomenon you should not waste any time and book an appointment with your auto mechanic.
-A professional will inspect the engine’s valve seals and piston rings and advise to replace them if needed
+If you were changing the oil every 5000 miles, you might feel your car needs oil by 3000 miles.
+If you witness such a phenomenon, you should not waste any time and book an appointment with your auto mechanic.
+A professional will diagnose the engine’s valve seals and piston rings and advise you to replace them if needed

 2. Oil leaks

-When the piston rings are bad, you will get a high pressure inside of the crankcase.
-This makes the sealings of the engine to fail and starts leaking oil.
-If you see a lot of different oil leaks you should absolutely check the pressure in the crankcase.
+When the piston rings are bad, you will get high pressure inside the crankcase.
+This makes the engine sealings fail and start leaking oil.
+If you see many different oil leaks, you should absolutely check the pressure in the crankcase.

-You can do this by letting the engine stand on idle and carefully open the oil cap.
-There should be no pressure to a small vacuum.
-If the oil cap just flies away together with a lot of smoke that pours out – you may have bad piston rings.
+You can do this by letting the engine stand on idle and carefully opening the oil cap.
+There should be no pressure at all, but a small vacuum.
+If the oil cap flies away together with a lot of smoke that pours out, you may have bad piston rings.